cepugh/cepugh.github.io/essays/codingstandards.md

 ---
 layout: essay
 type: essay
-title: Coding Standards: A Necessary Evil
+title: My Software Engineering Journey
 date: 2017-01-18
 labels:
-  - JavaScript
-  - Coding Standards
+  - Software Engineering
 ---

 For me personally, coding standards are not the most exciting aspect of programming.
 However, I will admitt that they are definitely one of the most important concepts to ensure quality software.
 I think a lot of people see it as a necessary evil.
 Just as grammar and composition are important to any written language, coding standards set out important guidelines and rules for programs.